openebs-archive/cstor-operators/docs/developer-guide/cstor-pool.md

 4. Pool-manager is again a Kubernetes deployment that reads the configuration from CSPI and execute ZFS related commands on node to satisfy the CSPI configuration e.g. creation of pool, deletion of pool, enabling/disabling compression on pool.

-Following is a representaion of the resources involved for cStor pool.
+Following is a representation of the resources involved for cStor pool.
 CSPC,CSPI,BD and BDC custom resources facilitates cStor pool provisioning and other operations.

 While using cStor for pool related operations CSPC API is the only contact point for a cStor user and it is not recommended to modify the other